Skip to content

-Song Recording Apps With Background Music: 4 We Tested
+Song Recording Apps With Background Music: 4 Top Picks

 Compare four song recording apps with licensed background music: Smule, GarageBand, Audacity, BandLab.
-Tested on iPhone, Android, Mac, and PC.
+Works on iPhone, Android, Mac, and PC.

 Recording your own vocals over a backing track sounds straightforward until you ask one question: where did the music come from?
 A song recording app with background music only helps if the music itself is cleared for what you plan to do with the result.
-We tested four apps across iPhone, Android, Mac, and Windows to see which ones make licensed singing easy on your own device and your own account.
+Four apps stand out across iPhone, Android, Mac, and Windows for making licensed singing easy on your own device and your own account.

 #What Counts as Background Music You Can Legally Use?